 Of course, you don’t have to leap right for the big guns at the first sign of trouble from your ex.
 You can attempt to resolve things peacefully outside of court.
 If you do, it is highly recommended that you A) keep detailed records of any correspondences and B) hire a family law attorney to be there during any negotiations or discussions.
 The last thing you need is to accidentally agree to something that makes the situation even worse, and a lawyer’s legal knowledge and ensure that doesn’t happen.

 For more information, call 845.605.4330 to connect with the Law Office of Dennis R. Vetrano, Jr., LLC.
-Our Dutchess County divorce attorneys can help you understand your rights during a free case evaluation.
+Our Dutchess County divorce attorneys can help you understand your rights during a case evaluation.